The classification of 2-reflective modular forms: Classification of 2-reflective modular forms

-over $A_{17}\oplus E_7$.
-Thus, the pull-back of $\varphi_{0,N(A_{17}\oplus E_7)}$ on $A_{17}$ will give a weakly holomorphic Jacobi form $\psi_{0,A_{17}}$ of weight $0$ which has the same $q^{-1}$ and $q^0$-terms as $\phi_{0,A_{17}}$ and its singular Fourier coefficients in $q^1$-term are represented by $[3]$ and $[6]$.
+Thus, the pull-back of $\varphi_{0,N(A_{17}\oplus E_7)}$ on $A_{17}$ will give a weakly holomorphic Jacobi form $\psi_{0,A_{17}}$ of weight $0$ which has the same $q^{-1}$ and $q^0$-terms as $\phi_{0,A_{17}}$ and its singular Fourier coefficients in the $q^1$-term are represented by $[3]$ and $[6]$.
 The reason why these two Jacobi forms have the same $q^{-1}$ and $q^0$-terms is that they have the same type of $2$-reflective divisors and the corresponding coefficients are determined by the formulas in Lemma \ref{Lem:q^0-term}.
 We will often use this argument later.
 Thus, $\phi:=(\phi_{0,A_{17}}-\psi_{0,A_{17}})/\Delta$ is a weak Jacobi form of weight $-12$ and index $1$ for $A_{17}$.
-We can assume that it is invariant under the orthogonal group $\Orth(A_{17})$ by considering its symmetriction.
+We can assume that it is invariant under the orthogonal group $\Orth(A_{17})$ by considering its symmetrization.
 The $q^0$-term of $\phi$ contains five $\Orth(A_{17})$-orbits: $[0]$, $[1]$, $[2]$, $[3]$, $[6]$.
-By \cite{Wir92}, the space of weak Jacobi forms of index $1$ for $A_{17}$ invariant under $\Orth(A_{17})$ is a free module generated by ten Jacobi forms of weights $0$, $-2$, $-4$, ..., $-18$ over the ring of $\SL_2(\ZZ)$ modular forms.
+By \cite[Theorem 3.6]{Wir92} or \cite[Theorem 3.1]{Wan21}, the space of weak Jacobi forms of index $1$ for $A_{17}$ invariant under $\Orth(A_{17})$ is a free module generated by ten Jacobi forms of weights $0$, $-2$, $-4$, ..., $-18$ over the ring of $\SL_2(\ZZ)$ modular forms (Jacobi forms of odd weight and index $A_{17}$ are anti-invariant under $\Orth(A_{17})$.).
 The ten generators were constructed in \cite{Ber00}.
-Note that there are ten independent $\Orth(A_{17})$-orbits appearing in $q^0$-terms of these generators, namely, $[i]$ for $0\leq i \leq 9$.
-There are only three independent weak Jacobi forms of weight $-12$ for $A_{17}$.
-But the $q^0$-term of $\phi$ has only five orbits.
-By direct calculations, we can show that the $q^0$-term of a weak Jacobi form of weight $-12$ contains at least eight orbits, which leads to a contradiction.
+Note that there are ten independent $\Orth(A_{17})$-orbits appearing in $q^0$-terms of these generators, namely $[i]$ for $0\leq i \leq 9$.
+Therefore, the $q^0$-terms of the ten generators are linearly independent over $\CC$.
+There are only three independent weak Jacobi forms of weight $-12$ and index $A_{17}$.
+We work out their $q^0$-terms and find that the $q^0$-term of any weak Jacobi form of weight $-12$ contains at least eight orbits.
+But the $q^0$-term of $\phi$ has only five orbits, which leads to a contradiction.

 We complete the proof of the particular case by the fact that if $L_1$ is a nontrivial even overlattice of $R(L)=A_{17}$ or $D_{10}\oplus E_7$ then $2U\oplus L_1$ is of determinant $2$ and isomorphic to $2U\oplus 2E_8\oplus A_1$.